weblicht/curb/src/components/GenericDisplay/README.md

 `DataSelect`: given an array of data objects and a component to render individual options, generate an HTML select for the data

+`DataTabbedPanes`: given an array of data objects and formatting information, generate a tab pane view, with one tab per data object

 `DataTable`: given an array of data objects and formatting information, generate an HTML table to display that data